Articles

 • February 2016: Another Dear Colleague Letter (GEN-16-12) informed schools that annual audits would commence to enforce GLBA compliance.
 This notice emphasized schools’ commitment, through their Program Participation Agreement, to meet GLBA standards.
 It also “strongly encouraged” institutions to understand and address gaps in NIST 800-171 controls.

-• January 2019: A detailed letter from the Office of Inspector General (CPA-19-01) outlined the audit procedures that would assess institutions’ adherence to GLBA safeguards.
+• January 2019: A detailed letter from the Office of Inspector General (CPA-19-01) outlined the audit procedures assessing institutions’ adherence to GLBA safeguards.

 • February 2020: An Electronic Announcement specified the penalties for failing GLBA compliance audits, including potential FTC referrals or losing access to Department systems.

-• December 2020: Another Electronic Announcement advocated for the adoption of the NIST 800-171 information security framework to support continuous GLBA compliance.
+• December 2020: Another Electronic Announcement advocated adopting the NIST 800-171 information security framework to support continuous GLBA compliance.
 Though the FSA introduced a “Campus Cybersecurity Program,” there hasn’t been noticeable progress on this front.

 • February 2023: A General Announcement (GENERAL-23-09) encapsulated the Federal Trade Commission’s recent amendments to GLBA, which include nine essential safeguard elements.